maidsafe/sn_routing/README.md

 ### Linking exception

-Routing is licensed under GPLv3 with linking exception.
+sn_routing is licensed under GPLv3 with linking exception.
 This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, if you modify Routing, you must distribute the source to your modified version under the terms of the GPLv3.
+However, if you modify sn_routing, you must distribute the source to your modified version under the terms of the GPLv3.

 See the LICENSE file for more details.